Ronney Daniels

-Ronney Jerone Daniels (born September 17, 1976) is a former American football wide receiver in the Arena Football League (AFL).
-He played for the Tampa Bay Storm and the Grand Rapids Rampage.
+Ronney Jerone Daniels (born September 17, 1976) is an American former professional football wide receiver who played in the Arena Football League (AFL) for the Tampa Bay Storm and the Grand Rapids Rampage.
 He played college football at Auburn, where he holds the school record for receiving yards in a season with 1,068.

 Prior to his college career, he played Minor League Baseball in the Montreal Expos organization.